achinth-b/achinth-b.github.io/content/posts/zohran-cantillion.md

 Zohran Mamdani is the mayor-elect for New York City.

 I had my doubts that he was going to win.
 It was unfathomable to me that a financial centre so focused on the idea of _winning_ (in the capitalist sense) was capable of entertaining a democratic socialist.
 I stand happily corrected, and extremely proud that he has won the election.
-His win and agenda **here** are a paradigm shift of the priorities of the electorate.
-So, I think the first question to as is: What changed?
+His win and agenda **in New York City** are a paradigm shift of the priorities of the electorate.
+So, I think the first question to ask is: What changed?

 The answer lies in who benefits from economic growth.
-When asset prices rise faster than wages - when homeownership becomes a lottery ticket rather than a milestone, when stock portfolios outpace paychecks - voters notice.
+When asset prices rise faster than wages - when homeownership becomes a lottery ticket rather than a milestone, when stock portfolios outpace paycheques - voters notice.
 They feel it in their rent, their grocery bills, their inability to save.
 Mamdani's victory signals that electorates are rejecting an economy that rewards proximity to capital over contribution to productivity.

 At least, in the advanced, industrialized nations, it's a start to moving away from asset-price boosterism, and towards broadened economic security.
 Across advanced democracies, elections have swung on cost-of-living and economic security, not just culture-war abstractions.
-In 2024-25 alone, the cost-of-living crisis dominated voter concern in Canada, UK, Netherlands, etc.  [^13] [^14] America (and by extension, New York City) are no different; when people feel priced out of basic stablity and ownership, they will _always_ choose candidates who will promise to reroute these gains.
+In 2024-25 alone, the cost-of-living crisis dominated voter concern in Canada, UK, Netherlands, etc.  [^13] [^14] America (and by extension, New York City) are no different; when people feel priced out of basic stability and ownership, they will _always_ choose candidates who will promise to reroute these gains.
 This is why populists win!
 But,  I digress.

 This 'vibe' of feeling like you're priced out of your own economy - it has a name.

 ## The Cantillon Effect

 When new money is created, it doesn't fan out to everyone at once.
 It enters through the financial system first.
-Central banks buy government bonds and other assets from trading counterparties-big words for "big financial institutions."
+Central banks buy government bonds and other assets from trading counterparties - big words for "big financial institutions."
 Not because governments need their cash, but because central banks are _required_ to operate through authorized market‑making counterparties in these markets; that legal and operational design makes large financial institutions the first recipients when new money enters the system.
+This system is designed not for conspiracy, but for stability and scale: central banks rely on these vetted institutions to distribute massive liquidity efficiently and manage the operational risks that would come with dealing directly with the public.
 Think of it like opening a faucet at the top of a building: the penthouse gets the water pressure before the lower floors.
 The first splash lifts the price of what’s being bought (safe bonds), which pushes their yields down; then the sellers and other investors, now earning less on safe assets, reach for alternatives with higher returns - corporate bonds, stocks, real estate, even private credit.
 In plain terms: the central bank’s buy pushes the bond’s price up and leaves the seller holding cash instead of that bond; with safe returns now lower, that cash goes looking for a new home.
-In Gary Stevenson’s frame: when extra cash chases things you can’t quickly make more of - houses, prime land, established equities-their supply is slow and demand relatively inelastic, so the new money mostly bids up prices rather than output. [^6][^5] That “portfolio rebalancing” bids up asset prices now, while wages adjust slowly, if at all. [^1] [^10] [^11]
+In Gary Stevenson’s frame: when extra cash chases things you can’t quickly make more of - houses, prime land, established equities - their supply is slow and demand relatively inelastic, so the new money mostly bids up prices rather than output. [^5][^6] That “portfolio rebalancing” bids up asset prices now, while wages adjust slowly, if at all. [^1] [^10] [^11]
 > Why them, and not us?

-* Central banks implement policy by buying securities from primary dealiers and large isntitions - their operational counterparties - not from household 401ks, pensions, etc.
+* Central banks implement policy by buying securities from primary dealers and large institutions - their operational counterparties - not from household 401ks, pensions, etc.
 * The "rebalancing of the portfolio" channel pushes investors out of safe bonds and into risk assets, lifting stock and real-estate prices before wages catch up.
 * Asset managers' first touch shows up as higher asset values and _cheaper_ corporate funding (thanks to lowered interest rates), not instantly as higher wages for you.